-Point your camera at this QR code to view the video
+Point your camera at this QR code to view the video or go to https://qrco.de/bd8EaT

 Youth of Today, Leaders of Tomorrow

 Character is what we grow in Scouting!
 Using the Scout Oath and Scout Law, engaging boys and girls in weekly, fun-with-a-purpose meetings, and taking to the outdoors, youth in Scouting develop their mental and moral qualities while having fun with friends!